 The court can modify the amount of child support a parent pays if circumstances change significantly.
 For example, a substantial change in income or a change in the custody arrangement.

 Read the law: Md.
 Code, Family Law Title 12, Subtitle 2

 Read the rule: Md.
 Rules, Title 9, Chapter 200

 Read the case: Rose v.
 Rose, 236 Md.App 117 (Court of Special Appeals 2018)

 What information does the court need to calculate child support?

 The guidelines look at several factors to come up with an amount of child support.
 The most important factors are:

-- Work-related child care expenses.
-This can include costs for daycare or before and after care while a parent is at work.
+- Work-related child care expenses - This can include costs for daycare or before and after care while a parent is at work.

-- Health insurance expenses.
+- Health insurance expenses

-- A financial statement.
-If you are asking for child support, you need to submit a financial statement to the court.
-It is important that you fill out the financial statement completely and honestly.
-You could be charged with perjury if you lie on the form.
-The purpose of the form is to help the court make a fair decision to help your children.
-The financial statement is available on the court's website.
-Financial Statement, short form.
+- Financial Statement - If you are asking for child support, you need to submit a financial statement to the court.
+The form's purpose is to help the court make a fair decision to help your children.
+The financial statement form is available on the court's website.